Msc Malaysia Status now renamed as Malaysia Digital Status - updated January 2023

 Why so many new applications fail to obtain msc status?

-But truth be said, there is a high percentage of applicants for the Mdec 2.0 pioneer status to be rejected for one reason or another - you cannot blame the applicant as many of them tought that it was an easy exercise when they go solo without the guidance of people in the know.
-Furthermore, qualifying requirements have never been spelt out by the authorities - so nobody except those who have been helping applicants know exactly Mdec wants.
+But truth be said, there is a high percentage of applicants for the Mdec 2.0 pioneer status to be rejected for one reason or another - you cannot blame the applicant as many of them taught that it was an easy exercise when they go solo without guidance - in fact if you use the wrong word in your pre-application, you will be rejected straight away with no appeal being entertained!
+Furthermore, qualifying requirements have never been spelt out exactly by the authorities - so nobody except those who have been helping applicants know exactly Mdec wants.
 And when they fail, they would then and only then seek professional advisory as to what to do next.
 But anyway all is not lost as they can reapply but with a new entity and a more appropriate business model that entails Industry 4.0 embracements.
+That will be a tall order!
 In order to save time (if you go alone and fail in your first try) and from not getting a big headache, you might want to go to a consultant (who understands the new conditions) to help you apply for msc status under Digital Malaysia's purview.
 More specific staus requirements can be found at Msc Status Qualifying Requirements